MSI MPG Z790 Carbon WiFi review

 While it’s a solid motherboard, the MSI MPG Z790 Carbon WiFi doesn’t feel like it’s worth $500 – it lacks the necessary pizazz, generous feature set, and wow factor you’d expect at this price.

-If you really want to splash out, we recommend spending the extra cash for the lavish Asus ROG Maximus Z790 Hero, but unless you’re desperate for DDR5 support and a PCIe 5 M.2 slot, we recommend most people save some money and go for the Asus ROG Strix Z790-A Gaming WiFi D4 instead For more options, check out our guide to the best Z790 motherboard, which covers a range of specs to suit different budgets.
+If you want to splash out, we recommend spending the extra cash for the lavish Asus ROG Maximus Z790 Hero, but unless you’re desperate for DDR5 support and a PCIe 5 M.2 slot, we recommend most people save some money and go for the Asus ROG Strix Z790-A Gaming WiFi D4 instead.
+For more options, check out our guide to the best gaming motherboard, which covers a range of specs to suit different budgets.